oof-bar/craft-membership/README.md

 {% endif %}
 ```

+> **Warning**
-> **Warning:** Automated management of user permissions via groups can be dangerous.
+> Automated management of user permissions via groups can be dangerous.
 Consider defining a [process or policy](https://putyourlightson.com/articles/securing-your-craft-site-in-2022-part-3) for reviewing and deploying changes to your project’s permissions scheme.

 ## Auditing